-The aim of a Citizens' Assembly is to arrive at a result based on balanced information and after intensive deliberation, which ultimately can be supported by all participants drawn by lot.
+The aim of a Citizens' Assembly was to arrive at a result based on balanced information and after intensive deliberation, which ultimately can be supported by all participants drawn by lot.
 At the end of the Citizens' Assembly, the proposals of those drawn should come as close as possible to a "common position of a cross-section of the population".
-Therefore, it is important that the information the participants receive is as comprehensive, balanced, non-partisan, diverse and reliable as possible.
-Not only individual positions on a topic - e.g. foreign policy -, but as many relevant positions as possible should be represented.
-This was taken into account when addressing the advisors and supporters in both the Support Committeeand the Advisory Team.
+Therefore, it was important that the information the participants received was as comprehensive, balanced, non-partisan, diverse and reliable as possible.
+Not only individual positions on a topic - e.g. foreign policy -, but as many relevant positions as possible were represented.
+This was taken into account when addressing the advisors and supporters in both the Support Committee and the Advisory Team.

 1. Support Panel

-The Citizens' Assembly is supported by a group of renowned experts representing different viewpoints and disciplines related to the topic of "Germany's role in the world".
+The Citizens' Assembly was supported by a group of renowned experts representing different viewpoints and disciplines related to the topic of "Germany's role in the world".
 As far as possible, it was important to the initiators and implementing institutions of the Citizens' Assembly that this group be composed of very diverse people.
-The members are experts in their field or, due to their activities, provide a particularly diverse view of Germany's role in the world.
+The members were experts in their field or, due to their activities, provided a particularly diverse view of Germany's role in the world.

 The members of the panel...